Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 CBD for Pets:

 A study at Cornell University found that giving older dogs with osteoarthritis CBD, compared to placebo, for one month modestly reduced pain and increased activity levels (rising to standing, walking, running, and climbing) as reported by the dogs' owners, and reduced joint pain upon touch when examined by a veterinarian.
 However, there were no improvements in lameness or weight-bearing (i.e. reluctance to rise, favoring the affected leg when walking, or limping) as assessed by a veterinarian.
-The dose was 2 mg of CBD per kg of bodyweight given twice daily (e.g., for a 20 lb dog: 18 mg of CBD in the morning and again at night), and other regular supplementation was allowed to continue (e.g., glucosamine, fish oil, etc.).
+The dose was 2 mg of an equal mix of CBD and CBDa per kg of bodyweight given twice daily (e.g., for a 20 lb dog: 18 mg of CBD/CBDa in the morning and again at night), and use of other regular supplements (e.g., glucosamine, fish oil, etc.) and NSAIDS was allowed.
 No side effects were reported with CBD but there was an increase in levels of the liver enzyme alkaline phosphatase, and the researchers recommended monitoring liver enzymes in dogs receiving CBD until long-term safety studies are conducted.
 The CBD (a hemp extract in olive oil) was provided by ElleVet Sciences, which funded the study (Gamble, Front Vet Sci 2018).